-Genital warts can be quite different in terms of shape and size, making it always preferable to get a professional diagnosis from a doctor.
-However, here we’ll tell you what these warts typically look like and how to start looking for them.
+Genital warts can be vary greatly in terms of shape and size, so it is always preferable to get a professional diagnosis from a doctor.
+Here we’ll tell you what these warts typically look like and how to determine if you may have them.

-Genital warts are the only major symptom of a sexually transmitted infection (STI) by human papillomavirus (HPV), most often by HPV strains 6 and 11 although there are a staggering 38 additional strains that also can cause warts (they are just less common).
-HPV is contracted through skin-to-skin contact or sexual fluids, which of course is most likely during sex (vaginal, anal, and oral) with an infected partner.
-The chances of getting HPV from an infected partner are about 65% for each time you have sex with him or her.
+Genital warts are the only major symptom of a sexually transmitted infection (STI) by human papillomavirus (HPV), There are a staggering 38 strains of HPV that can cause warts, however, they will most often be due to HPV srains 6 and 11.
+HPV is contracted through skin-to-skin contact or through contact with sexual fluids during vaginal, anal, or oral sex with an infected partner.
+The chances of getting HPV from an infected partner are about 65% for each time you have sex.

-Of all the people who experience a genital wart outbreak, for some 80% warts will completely disappear within 18 months.
-There’s no permanent cure for HPV.
-Research is still ongoing, but it seems that once you have the virus it’ll stay with you for good and wart outbreaks can recur.
-However, longer-term the virus in most cases will be sufficiently repressed by the immune system so that it no longer causes outbreaks and also isn’t contagious anymore.
+80% of genital wart outbreaks will resolve without treatment within 18 months.
+There is currently no cure for HPV.
+Research is ongoing, but for now, once you have the virus it will stay with you, and wart outbreaks can occur or recur.
+In most cases, in the long-term, the virus will be sufficiently supressed by the immune system so that visible wart outbreaks will not occur and transmission is also unlikely.

-There are various effective treatments that can help you remove warts.
-In severe cases, surgery can also be an option.
+There are various effective medical treatments that can help you get rid of visible warts.
+In severe cases, surgical options are avaiable.

-What makes genital warts very tricky is that the incubation time (the time between transmission of the virus and the first wart appearing) can be as long as 8 months.
-So, if you had unprotected sex with a partner whom you think may have HPV, talk to a doctor whether you should do a test.
+What makes genital warts very tricky, is that the incubation time (the time between transmission of the virus and the first wart appearing) can be as long as 8 months.
+Therefore, if you had unprotected sex with a partner whom you think may have HPV, talk to a doctor about whether tresting is appropriate.
 There are different tests available that can give you clarity.

 Genital warts are soft, skin-colored bumps that grow upward from the skin, first alone and later on in clusters.
-These clusters tend to be grayish in color and their shape and surface texture looks similar to cauliflower.
-Most people will only experience one or two small clusters or even only a couple of individual warts.
+Clusters tend to be grayish in color and their shape and surface texture looks similar to cauliflower.
+Most people will only experience one or two small clusters or a few individual warts.

 If found early on, several topical medications can treat genital warts effectively.
-Without treatment or natural disappearance, warts may grow to a stage where minor surgery may be required, either by laser, freezing, or chemical removal).
+Warts that do not resolve without treatment, may grow to a stage where a minor surgical procedure may be required, by excission, laser therapy, freezing, or chemical removal.

-Prescription-based topical creams like Imiquimod can guide your immune cells to attack abnormal growths like warts.
-A 3 to 4 week treatment can effectively clear genital warts.
-Talk to your doctor or gynecologist to learn more about the available treatment options.
+Prescription-based topical creams like Imiquimod can guide your immune cells to attack abnormal growths including warts.
+A 3 to 4 week treatment course can be very effective in clearing up warts.
+Talk to your doctor or gynecologist to learn more about available treatment options.